SowmyaVikram/SampleRest/README.md

 GET http://localhost:3001 returns `You have hit GET !`</br>
 PUT http://localhost:3001 returns `This is PUT`</br>
 DELETE http://localhost:3001 returns `This is Delete`

+## Unit Tests
+The test folder contains the UTs for server.js.
+Run the same using `npm test` command